 Some people emit much more carbon dioxide than others.
 Worldwide, the average person produces about four tons of carbon dioxide each year.
 In the United States, each person produces about 16 tons of carbon dioxide each year.
 Because carbon dioxide is a greenhouse gas, adding more of it to the atmosphere causes our climate to warm.

 Calculate Your Carbon Footprint

 You can figure out how much your actions affect greenhouse gases by using a carbon footprint calculator.
 A carbon footprint is the total amount of carbon dioxide released into the atmosphere as a result of human activities.
 Your carbon footprint is the total carbon dioxide released due to your individual activities.
-Your household’s carbon footprint would be the total carbon dioxide released by your home and all the people who live there.
+Your household’s carbon footprint is the total carbon dioxide released by your home and all the people who live there.
 A carbon footprint calculator typically takes into account the greenhouse gases you produce at home and while traveling.
 It can also include the greenhouse gases produced to transport and make the food you eat and the things you buy.

 Check out the carbon footprint calculators listed below and use one to calculate your carbon footprint:

 - CoolClimate Calculator: This in-depth calculator adds up your carbon emissions from home, travel, food, and shopping.
 It allows you to compare your footprint to others and helps you identify the changes you can make to reduce your impact on climate change.

 - Zerofootprint Youth Carbon Calculator: This kid-friendly calculator guides you through the process of calculating your family’s carbon footprint.
 You don’t need a login or email address, but you must name your school and birthday to use the tool.